On entropic uncertainty relations for measurements of energy and its "complement": Preliminaries

 where $0<\alpha\neq1$.
 The integral is assumed to be taken over the interval of values, for which $w(\tau)$ is defined.
 The corresponding interval will follow from the context.
 In the limit $\alpha\to1$, the expression leads to the differential Shannon entropy

 It is convenient to extend the notion (\ref{norb}) to the case of probability density functions.
 For the given density function $w(\tau)$ and $\beta>0$, we write

-In the case of discrete probability distributions, for $\alpha>1>\beta>0$ we have (\ref{legr}).
+In the case of discrete distributions, we deal with (\ref{legr}).
 It is provided by the normalization $\|\tpq\|_{1}=1$.
 On the other hand, for probability density functions the normalization $\|w\|_{1}=1$ does not provide restrictions analogous to (\ref{legr}).
 One of corollaries of this fact is that differential entropies are not positive definite in general.
 Formulating the Tsallis version of uncertainty relations with continuous time, we will use entropies taken with binning only.

 There are several possible ways to fit a quantum counterpart of generalized entropic functions.
 The main point is that we deal here with the case of non-commuting variables.
 One of existing approaches is based on the concept of the so-called ``sandwiched'' divergences.
-In general, the concept of relative entropy, or divergence, plays a key role in quantum information theory \cite{preskill,wilde17}.
+In general, the concept of relative entropy, or divergence, plays the key role in quantum information theory \cite{preskill,wilde17}.
 Quantum relative entropies of the R\'{e}nyi type are considered as a generalization of this concept.
 To resolve the non-commutative case, sandwiched entropies have found to be useful \cite{mdsft13}.
 Another approach to parameterized quantum entropies was thoroughly examined in \cite{bzhpl16}.
 The sandwiched R\'{e}nyi relative entropies allow one to define the corresponding conditional entropies.
 Using such entropies, the authors of \cite{colesetal18} formulated entropic energy-time uncertainty relations with a quantum memory.
 In the following, we consider an alternative approach based on the concept of complement of the Hamiltonian.